 Here's how it could be reimagined for the current continuity: on a mission into space, the team is exposed to radiation from a solar flare.
 But it's actually the cosmic entity known as "The Phoenix" that finds a host in - you guessed it - Wolverine.
 Now Wolverine can fly around and is encased in flame and has super telekinetic powers - but he still uses his claws a bunch to slash up some bad guys (no blood is shown though, because c'mon, gotta get that PG-13 rating).
 Ultimately the Wolverine Phoenix must sacrifice himself to save the X-Men and the world....OR DOES HE?
 See, he can heal, so you think he's dead, but he's actually still alive.
 BOOM!
 ROLL CREDITS!

-There's already rumblings about the X-Men movie follow-up to Days of Future Past (currently titled Apocalypse) will follow this storyline - however, the storyline is a bit too big and sprawling to really be condensed into a single film.
+TThe X-Men movie follow-up to Days of Future Past (currently titled Apocalypse) will likely follow this storyline - however, the storyline is a bit too big and sprawling to really be condensed into a single film.
 Hence, we need to reimagine it.
 So instead of having Apocalypse begin a reign of terror as a result of an alternate timeline in which Professor Xavier is felled by an assassin's bullet, we rename the film "Age of Wolverine" and Wolverine begins HIS reign of terror that results in an apocalyptic wasteland.
 But then an alternate-universe Wolverine tries to stop him.
 Then all Wolverines from all possible universes converge and have an all-out battle of Wolverines.
 But none of them die because of their healing factor.
 So they all just kill all the other X-Men and we rename the franchise Wolverine-Men.

 We call it House of W. It's about Wolverine building a real nice house.
 He chops wood with his claws.